ksu-is/Speed-Typing-Test/README.md

 **Craig's Typing Module** was created in order to help people improve the accuracy and speed at which they can type.
 You will only need python to run this test.
 Written completely in python.

+I got inspiration from a similar project at this URL: https://github.com/ksu-is/Typing-Speed-Test.git

+Credit goes to its original creators.
+Go check it out!